canadaclub/canadaclub.github.io/contact.md

 For those who do e-banking, the Club account with PostFinance has this IBAN, which you can simply copy and paste into your banking app:
 CH1109000000300089042

-For those who do not do e-banking, download our [payment-slip-pdf](pdfs/ccbdues-qr.pdf) and use it to pay.
+For those who do not do e-banking, download our [payment slip pdf](pdfs/ccbdues-qr.pdf) and use it to pay.

 ![Parliament Buildings of Canada, Ottawa](images/parliament.jpg)